 Gently lift up the edges of the dough all around the pie plate, letting the weight of the dough bring it to the bottom of the plate.

-Once the dough has filled the contours of the pie plate, it is ready to be filled and baked according to your recipe.
+Once the crust has filled the contours of the pie plate, it is ready to be filled and baked according to your recipe.

 See how easy that was?
 You can totally do this!
 After a few pies, you’ll be a pro!